orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 2. Setup the filter in your `web.xml` per the snippet below.
 3. Call the embedding API when producing a page, as done in the example below.

+The page you do the embedding from must:

+- Start with `<!DOCTYPE html>`, so your page is in [full standards mode](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode).
+Without this, you will notice that some CSS fails to apply as it should.
-_IMPORTANT: Make sure that you application uses the UTF-8 character encoding for the HTML response._
+- Use the UTF-8 character encoding for the HTML response.
 This is a typical filter configuration:

 ```xml